thinkbox/oauth2-simple-client/README.md

 About
 -----

-OAuth2 Simple Client is a fork of the popular league/oauth2-client.
-This fork is a rewrite and includes unit testing and a completely overhauled engine.
-The state of the forked library before being rewritten may be [browsed here](https://github.com/thephpleague/oauth2-client/tree/2dde0d98f98a242a681a5cdfa354331fe2832d5f).
+OAuth2 Simple Client is a fork of the popular [league/oauth2-client](https://github.com/thephpleague/oauth2-client/tree/2dde0d98f98a242a681a5cdfa354331fe2832d5f).
+OAuth2 Simple Client is a rewrite of that code and includes unit testing and a completely overhauled engine.

 Beyond unit testing this library is tested against each provider manually [using StukiOrg/oauth2-simple-client-test](https://github.com/StukiOrg/oauth2-simple-client-test), a complete testing framework application.